waxx567/django-practice/crm/README.md

 # Customer Relationship Management (CRM) Application

-A complete CRM project with event management and notifications.
+A complete CRM project for comprehensive customer data control featuring full CRUD capablities, event management and notifications with an easy-to-operate and friendly UI.

 ## 🛠️ Tech Stack